NoahBoos/obsidian-cyclearn/README.md

 - **Personalized Learning** – Adapt revision sessions to match your own pace and style.

 ## 🚀 Why Use It?
 Your vault becomes more than just notes — it becomes a complete learning system.
-Whether you're preparing for exams, learning a new language, or sharpening professional knowledge, Flashcards makes studying both simple and effective.
+Whether you're preparing for exams, learning a new language, or sharpening professional knowledge, Cyclearn makes studying both simple and effective.

 ## 💡 Tailored for...
 - Language learners building strong vocabulary ;